The Evolution of Clinical Communication and Collaboration Tools

 CC&C platforms were created to allow providers and clinicians to communicate securely in real time because text messaging is not a HIPAA-compliant form of communication.
 These tools provide a quick and efficient method for nurses, providers and auxiliary staff to reach a hospitalist when needed.

 The next development was the consolidation of multiple modes of communication, including Voice over IP, onto one device with nurse call alarms and telemetry alerts.
-Additional functionality has been added to many CC&C platforms, including the development electronic health record and bar code medication administration integration capabilities.
+Additional functionality has been added to many CC&C platforms, including the development of electronic health record and bar code medication administration integration capabilities.

 CC&C Capabilities Transforming Clinician Workflows